 Having done that with my own blogs, I found that attacks from blocked IP addresses were still getting through.
-I contacted my webhost (Hostnine) to get clarification on why that was happening.
-I’m still waiting for feedback on why or how the attacks were still getting though, though maybe that’s a question better sent to the plugin developers.
+I contacted my webhost at the time (Hostnine) to get clarification on why that was happening.
+I never really got any feedback on why or how the attacks were still getting through, though maybe that’s a question better sent to the plugin developers.

 It’s important to have security plugins installed and correctly configured.
 It’s a pain to find your Inbox flooded with hack attack alerts but it’s one way to identify IP addresses that are consistent offenders.
 You can then manually block IP addresses by entering them into your security plugins.

 If you don’t use security plugins, or your site isn’t built on WordPress, you can still block attacks by editing the .htaccess file.